I kill where I please because it is all minel am going to keep things like this.

 Same as for lines 1-4

-In these lines, the hawk shows himself superior to other creatures.
+In these lines, the hawk shows himself as superior to other creatures.
 He thinks that he is the lord of everything.
 Nature has provided him with many advantages for his plunderers’ activities.

 He says that the tall trees in the forest, the buoyant air, the rays of the sun, and the vast surface of the earth all have been created for his convenience.
 Owing to these facilities he can easily locate, control, and hunt his prey.
 He enjoys all these comforts fully.